kirschbombe/learngit/setup.md

 ## Setup

-  To participate in this workshop, you will need access to the software described below.
+To participate in this workshop, you will need access to the software described below (Bash shell, Github account, Git command line tool, you favorite text editor.
+Options for Mac, Linux, and Windows are outlined below.
 In addition, you will need an up-to-date web browser.

 ### The Bash Shell